Document Type : Original Article

 Abstract

-Result: The results of the confirmatory factor analysis showed that the CPPCS had good factorial validity with a three-factor structure consisting of relational induction, harsh psychological control and social comparison shame.
-In addition, the results related to the correlation between the dimensions of parental psychological control with strength-based parenting and adaptive/maladaptive emotion cognition regulation strategies, supported the convergent validity of the Persian version of the parental psychological control scale.
-The internal consistency coefficients of the subscales of relational induction, harsh psychological control and social comparison shame were 0.88, 0.80, and 0.77, respectively.
+Results: The results of the confirmatory factor analysis indicated that the Parental Psychological Control Scale, which comprises three factors—communicative induction, harsh psychological control, and shame stemming from social comparison—demonstrated good factor validity.
+Furthermore, the correlations between the dimensions of parental psychological control and empowering parenting, as well as adaptive and maladaptive cognitive emotion regulation strategies in adolescents, supported the convergent validity of the Persian version of the Parental Psychological Control Scale.
+The internal consistency coefficients for the subscales of communicative induction, harsh psychological control, and social comparison shame were 0.88, 0.80, and 0.77, respectively.

 Keywords